4 Days on Capri: A Journal of Lemons, Switchbacks, and Overpriced Espresso

 11:00 AM — Funicular up

 The funicular from Marina Grande to Capri town costs €2.20 and takes 5 minutes.
-The alternative is a 20-minute uphill walk or a €20+ taxi.
+The alternatives are a 20-minute uphill walk or a €20+ taxi.
 The funicular is the right call.

 11:30 AM — Piazzetta

-Piazza Umberto I, nicknamed 'the little theater of the world.'
-It's maybe 30 meters across.
+Piazza Umberto I, nicknamed 'the little theater of the world,' is maybe 30 meters across.
 Four historic cafes ring the edges.
-An espresso costs €8-12 if you sit down (standing at the bar is maybe €3-4).
-I sat down because the people-watching is genuinely unmatched — Italian families in linen, American tourists in sneakers, a man in a white suit who looked like he'd walked out of a 1960s film.
+An espresso runs €8-12 if you sit down (standing at the bar is closer to €3-4).
+Sit anyway — the people-watching is genuinely unmatched.
+Italian families in linen, American tourists in sneakers, and, on any given afternoon, a man in a white suit who looks like he walked straight out of a 1960s film.

 Is it worth €8?
 No. Is it worth doing once?
 Absolutely.